Ishak Belfodil: International career

 Belfodil is eligible for both France and Algeria.
-As a youth, he considered Algeria as he was ineligible to represent France as he had not received a passport.
+As a youth, he considered Algeria as he was ineligible to represent France as he had not received the French nationality.
 Belfodil asked his father to inform Algeria of his intention to play for them; however, his inquiries went unnoticed.
 Following his move to Lyon, the Algerian Football Federation sent an invitation, but Belfodil informed them that it was too late.
-In 2009, Belfodil was awarded his French passport and was subsequently called up to the under-17 team to participate in the 2009 UEFA European Under-17 Football Championship.
+In 2009, Belfodil was awarded French nationality and was subsequently called up to the under-17 team to participate in the 2009 UEFA European Under-17 Football Championship.
 He appeared in all three of the team's matches as they suffered group stage elimination.

 Belfodil returned to international duty for the 2009–10 season under coach Philippe Bergeroo with the under-18 team.
 He made his debut for the team on 27 October 2009 in a friendly match against Denmark.
-On 8 December, he scored his first international youth goal in a 1–1 draw against the Ukraine.
+On 8 December, he scored his first international youth goal in a 1–1 draw against Ukraine.
 In 2010, he finished the campaign by scored against Germany at the Cloppenburg Arena in another 1–1 draw.
 Belfodil remained a cog in the team under coach Bergeroo for under-19 team duty.
 On 12 September 2010, he scored his first goal with the team in a 2–2 draw with Brazil in the 2010 edition of the Sendai Cup.
 In first round qualification for the 2011 UEFA European Under-19 Football Championship, he scored the only goal in the team's final group stage match win over Austria.

 On 25 August 2012, Belfodil was called up by Vahid Halilhodžić to the Algeria national team for the first time for the 2013 Africa Cup of Nations qualifier against Libya.
 However, FIFA had not yet processed his allegiance switch to Algeria and his club refused to release him for the game.
 He was replaced by Mohamed Seguer.
 On 26 September 2012, FIFA announced that Belfodil's application was processed and he was eligible to represent Algeria.